Iran and Syria

 - At the same time, they are odd political bedfellows.
 Syria’s Baa’thist ideology is strictly secular and socialist.
 Iran’s ideology is rigidly religious and, in principle, opposed to atheist communism and its offshoots.
 Yet their common strategic goals have held the alliance together for three decades, despite repeated attempts to rend them apart.

 - Despite multiple attempts to wean Syria from Iran, the alliance between Tehran and Damascus remains strong.
-It would take a major catalyst—such as progress in the Arab-Israeli peace process that addresses Syria’s demands—to seriously undermine their cooperation.

 - In part by default, Iran and Syria still have strong influence in the region for several reasons: Their militia allies have become major political players, particularly in Lebanon and the Palestinian Authority.
 Mideast peace efforts have not produced major new pacts since the mid-1990s.
 And U.S. attention has been focused elsewhere.